mikejacobson/angular-bootstrap-scrolling-tabs/README.md

 #### <a id="refreshOn"></a>Force Refresh of Tabs Container

-You can use the `refresh-on` attribute to force a refresh of the tabs container sizing.
-If, for example, you will be programmatically changing the size of the container, the tabs container will need to know that it should resize itself.
+You can use the `refresh-on` attribute to force a refresh of the tabs container sizing (along with an automatic scroll to the active tab if it's not in view after the resize).
+If, for example, you will be programmatically changing the size of the container&mdash;and therefore no window resize event will trigger&mdash;the tabs container will need to be told that it should resize its various components.

 ```html
 <scrolling-tabs tabs="{{main.tabs}}"